consumer dispute arbitration in Cincinnati, Ohio 45234

 The Arbitration War: Johnson vs. ClearView Electronics

-In the humid summer of 2023, Mark Johnson found himself embroiled in a dispute that would test not just his patience, but his grasp on everyday consumer rights.
+In the humid summer of 2023, the claimant found himself embroiled in a dispute that would test not just his patience, but his grasp on everyday consumer rights.
 Living in Cincinnati, Ohio 45234, Mark had purchased a high-end ClearView Electronics 65" Smart TV for $1,299 on May 10th, 2023, hoping to upgrade his home theater experience.
 However, his excitement quickly faded when, just 45 days after delivery, the TV’s screen began exhibiting persistent flickering and color distortion.
 Mark initially followed the usual troubleshooting steps — contacting ClearView’s customer support on June 30th.
 After hours on the phone and multiple automated callbacks, the company authorized a repair, but the technician’s visit on July 15th only yielded a temporary fix.
 The problem returned within a week.
-Frustrated, Mark formally requested a replacement on July 25th, but ClearView refused, citing their limited warranty terms and arguing the damage was “user-induced.”
+Frustrated, Mark formally requested a replacement on July 25th, but ClearView refused, citing their limited warranty terms and arguing the damage was user-induced.”
 Refusing to be stonewalled, Mark reviewed the original sales contract and ClearView’s arbitration clause.
 On August 5th, he filed for arbitration through the Better Business Bureau’s dispute resolution service, pointing to Ohio’s consumer protection laws and arguing the unit was defective upon sale.
 The claim sought a full refund of $1,299 plus incidental costs of $150 for the repair visit.
 The hearing was scheduled for September 10th, held in a small conference room at a Cincinnati arbitration center near Mark’s zip code.
-The arbitrator, Judith Alvarez, a retired judge with 20 years of consumer law experience, presided over the two-hour virtual hearing.
+The arbitrator, the claimant, a retired judge with 20 years of consumer law experience, presided over the two-hour virtual hearing.
 Mark presented his case: chronological emails, repair invoices, and even video evidence showcasing the flickering screen.
 ClearView’s representative, an unsympathetic claims adjuster named Paul Simmons, countered with technical reports blaming “customer mishandling” without solid proof.
 Judith asked pointed questions about ClearView’s warranty scope and Ohio’s implied warranty of merchantability, which requires sold goods to be fit for ordinary use.
 Mark emphasized that the TV worked perfectly for only a month and was used only as intended.
 After deliberation, Judith ruled on September 20th in Mark’s favor: ClearView was ordered to refund the full purchase price of $1,299 and reimburse the $150 repair cost.
 Additionally, ClearView was instructed to cover Mark’s arbitration filing fees, amounting to $200.
 The victory was bittersweet.
 Mark’s persistence paid off, but the ordeal underscored how corporate red tape often leaves consumers feeling like David fighting Goliath.
 Still, the resolution felt like a small but meaningful win for everyday Americans standing up against unfair business practices.
 Mark returned home that day with a refund check and a renewed faith that companies can be held accountable — especially when consumers know their rights and refuse to back down.

 Tracy